July 30, 2024 11m read

 • Control plane – this is the brains of the model as this is responsible for making decisions upon what is considered good, bad, or requiring further clarification.

-Together, the control plane and data plane collaborate to determine whether a user should be granted access permissions at any point in time to the resource for which they are requesting.
-Critical for this to be viable, effective, and scalable, is the context that informs decisions to be made around access and security.
-As each business varies in its data flows and security concerns, this context consists of data feeds, as depicted in figure 1, that includes compliance data, log data, threat intelligence feeds and user and application data, as well as other data sources captured across the network.
+Together, they collaborate to determine whether to grant or deny access to critical business resources.
+For this to be viable, effective, and scalable, context must inform decisions to be made around access and security.
+As each business varies in its data flows and security concerns, this context consists of numerous data feeds, as depicted in figure 1.
+This includes compliance data, log data, threat intelligence feeds and user and application data captured across the network.
 The more context you have, the better decisions your Zero Trust deployment will make.

 The 5 Most Common Pitfalls in Zero Trust Projects